jexxme/openUptimes/README.md

 - **GET `/api/setup/status`**: Checks if the initial setup has been completed
 - **POST `/api/setup/complete`**: Marks the setup as completed
 - **POST `/api/setup/reset`**: Resets the application to its initial state

+## Automated Ping System

+OpenUptimes implements an innovative self-sustaining ping mechanism that works reliably in serverless environments without requiring traditional cron jobs:

+### How It Works

+1. **Edge Runtime Execution**: The system uses Next.js Edge Runtime which allows for longer execution times than standard serverless functions
+2. **Self-scheduling Architecture**: The ping system schedules its own next ping using Redis locks and timeouts
+3. **Automatic Bootstrap**: Whenever the application starts (or receives traffic), the ping cycle is automatically initialized
+4. **Fault Tolerance**: Multiple failsafe mechanisms ensure consistent monitoring even in edge cases

+### System Components

+- **Edge Ping Function**: Long-running Edge Runtime function that bootstraps the cycle
+- **Ping Scheduler**: Coordinates ping timing and prevents overlap using Redis locks
+- **Service Monitor**: The actual service checking mechanism that stores uptime data
+- **Stats Endpoint**: Provides visibility into the ping system's operations

+### Technical Details

+- No traditional cron jobs or external schedulers required
+- Works within Vercel and other serverless platforms' constraints
+- Automatically adapts to the configured refresh interval
+- Resistant to cold starts and serverless function timeouts
+- Maintains consistent ping intervals without frontend interaction

+### Debugging (Development Only)

+When running in development mode, OpenUptimes provides a debug interface at `/debug/ping` that allows you to:

+- Monitor ping system statistics in real-time
+- Trigger manual pings through different components of the system
+- View ping history and intervals
+- Troubleshoot the monitoring system

 ## Troubleshooting